royalapplications/docs/src/r2023/royalts/reference/connections/terminal-rebex.md

 > [!Note]
 > You may need to switch to `Keyboard Interactive` authentication when your servers requires multi-factor authentication (MFA).

+#### Authentication Agent

+Select the SSH authentication agent to use:
+- None
+- OpenSSH Agent
+- Pageant
+- Legacy Pageant

+> [!Note]
+> Agent forwarding is currently not supported.

 #### Fingerprint

 Contains the stored fingerprint of the remote SSH host.
 Click on the button with the check mark to verify the fingerprint.